Ask & You Shall Receive #12:

 • Worship is about Who He is, more specifically His character and divine attributes.

-So when we worship, it’s not about anything having to do with us, but it’s everything having to do with Him.
 So what are the attributes and character of God?
 Well, I made a fairly comprehensive list in another article here for starters.
 All of those and whatever else you discover in God’s Word are definitely in play here.

-So we worship God for being holy, loving, just, faithful, almighty, redemptive, merciful, and gracious as well as whatever else that is good that we can come up with.
+So we worship God for being good (holy), loving, just, faithful, almighty, redemptive, merciful, and gracious as well as whatever else that is good that we can come up with.
 One of the phrases frequently cited when OT Jews were described as worshipping God in the beauty of holiness is “The Lord is good!
 And His mercy endures forever!”

 The Foundation of Worship